G-Chist/simple-http-dos/README.md

 5. It is also important to note that the files are meant to be run within a Linux environment (i.e. makefile uses "rm" instead of "del" for "make clean", certain #include statements aren't valid in Windows, etc).

+## One-click DoS attack guide

+1. Ensure you're in the directory with run_dos_attack.sh
+2. Ensure run_dos_attack.sh is in the directory with all source code files
+3. Edit run_dos_attack.sh's TARGET variable: TARGET=your-target-server-dot-com.com
+4. Make the script executable: run chmod +x run_dos_attack.sh in the terminal
+6. Run
+   ./run_dos_attack.sh
+   in the terminal
+7. After you're done, stop all processes with pkill http_server

 ## Starting the Server

 1. In a terminal, the HTTP server can be started by running a command in the following format: